Yahya Ibrahim: Later life and death

-Although there was no official announcement, the government acknowledged Yahya's died in 2022.
+Yahya died in 2022.
 On 15 June 2022, the Language and Literature Bureau, in collaboration with the Ministry of Culture, Youth and Sports, organised the third edition of the Multaqa Anugerah Sastera Mastera: Memoir Muslim Burmat.
 During this event, Yahya was posthumously honoured for his contributions to literature and his impact on the local writing community.

 Literacy career

 Themes

 Yahya's literary themes are rooted in identity, patriotism, and cultural heritage, as demonstrated by his extensive collection of poetry, which he authored under various pseudonyms such as Yahya M.S., Maya Borneo, Madah Satria, Yusra Hariry, and Ani Seroja.
 His works frequently explore Brunei's historical experiences during the British and Japanese occupations, emphasising the resilience and spirit of the nation as it progressed towards independence.
 Through his use of the Bruneian dialect, Yahya conveys the essence of local identity and values, offering a cultural perspective.
 His poetry serves not only as a means of preserving Brunei's heritage but also as a source of inspiration, fostering a sense of national pride and belonging.